ECSH33210 - Establishing policies, controls and procedures

 Introduction

 The policies, controls and procedures are required by regulation 19 (to mitigate and manage money laundering and terrorist financing risk) and 19A (in relation to proliferation financing) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations (MLR 2017).
-You must ensure you are familiar with the requirements of these regulations
+You must ensure you are familiar with the requirements of these regulations by reading the technical guidance in ECSH63390 Regulation 19 – Policies, controls and procedures and ECSH 63395 Regulation 19A - Policies, controls and procedures in relation to proliferation financing.

-When preparing for a compliance check, you would usually request a copy of the business’s anti-money laundering, counter terrorist financing and proliferation financing (AML/CTF/CPF) policies, controls and procedures documents to review in advance.
+When preparing for a compliance intervention, you would usually request a copy of the business’s anti-money laundering, counter terrorist financing and proliferation financing (AML/CTF/CPF) policies, controls and procedures documents to review in advance.
 For the purposes of this guidance, the AML/CTF/CPF policies, controls and procedures documents will be referred to as the policies, controls and procedures (PCPs).

-during and after your interview with the business to ensure what was said corresponds with the written PCPs
+- During and after your interview with the business to ensure what was said corresponds with the written PCPs.

-after you’ve reviewed the client list or transaction list to ensure that the business has appropriately put PCPs in place to mitigate and manage the risks it is subject to
+- After you’ve reviewed the client list or transaction list to ensure that the business has appropriately put PCPs in place to mitigate and manage the risks it is subject to.

-after you’ve conducted records testing
+- After you’ve conducted records testing.

 Remember, the PCPs may be recorded in different ways across the business as detailed below.